isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-brick/index.md

 Pour stripping chemical into an empty bucket gently.

-Add thinner and stir thoroughly until you acquire uniform solution - follow manufacturer's instructions - Using a paint brush or a roller, apply stripping chemical over the old paint - Repeat the previous step until the entire surface is covered - Leave the[stripping chemical](https://pestpolicy.com/how-to-remove-paint-from-brick/)to cure for 10 minutes or otherwise advised by the manufacturer - Then, strip off the cured paint using paint scraper - Further, scrub the brick with wire brush gently - be careful not to damage primary surface material - Clean dislodged paint with power wash and leave the surface to dry
+Add thinner and stir thoroughly until you acquire uniform solution - follow manufacturer's instructions - Using a paint brush or a roller, apply stripping chemical over the old paint - Repeat the previous step until the entire surface is covered - Leave the[stripping chemical](https://pestpolicy.com/how-to-remove-paint-from-brick/)tocure for 10 minutes or otherwise advised by the manufacturer - Then, strip off the cured paint using paint scraper - Further, scrub the brick with wire brush gently - be careful not to damage primary surface material - Clean dislodged paint with power wash and leave the surface to dry

 ###  Step 3: Sanding the Surface